Users

 Below is an example of the start of our library in StoryBook.

-As I'm working on the pattern library, I am also documenting standards and guidelines in Sharepoint.
-We explored other tools to house our design system, but were limited by what we could use internally.
-I schedule my time where I work one day on the component creation and another day on documenting in Sharepoint.
-I kind of go back and forth between the two things as I'm working.
+As I worked on the pattern library, I also documented standards and guidelines in Sharepoint.
+I explored other tools to house our design system, but was limited by what I could use internally.
+I scheduled my time where I worked one day on the component creation and another day on documentation in Sharepoint.

 Outcome

-This new pattern library has allowed our internal design teams to start creating UI's that look and feel the same as each other.
-Designers can take the published XD library and pull it into their working XD file.
-They can then drag and drop components onto their page to create a UI.
+This new pattern library allowed our internal design teams to start creating UI's that look and feel the same.
+Designers were able to take the published XD library and pull it into their working XD file.
+They were also able to drag and drop components onto their page to create a UI.

-Note: We are continuously updating and adding patterns as needed so the link below is still a work in progress.
+Note: This is a living document that was being updating so the link below was still a work in progress.
 Please expect unfinished components and/or standards.